 Practice with Patients and Medical Systems

-In many cases, the languages spoken and customs might be very different.
+In many cases, the languages spoken and customs practiced might be very different.
 Different places in the world have different medicinal customs with patients.
-These may be connected to boundaries and the model of the physician-patient relationship.
-Specifics of this may includes, but is not limited to, different communication methods and diverse opinions about what should be shared.
-It is important to understand that culture and geography can very much impacts patient health and outcomes.
-Shadowing and working alongside a physician in the U.S. can give international medical graduates an example of what is typical for patients and what is expected of physicians in North America.
+These may be connected to geographic boundaries and the model of the physician-patient relationship.
+Specifics of this may include but is not limited to, different communication methods and diverse understandings of what should be shared.
+It is essential to understand that culture and geography can very much impact a patient’s health outcomes.
+Shadowing and working alongside a physician in the U.S. can give international medical graduates an example of what can be expected of both patients and physicians in North America.

-Learning Professional Skills
+Learn Professional Skills

 To apply for residency, applicants must submit 3 letters of recommendation (LORs).
-One letter must be from a practicing U.S. physician.
-Clinical Rotations give IMGs the opportunity to work closely with physicians, which may help them to obtain a LOR.
-In the process IMGs may also find a mentor who can help provide advice and support for years to come.
-To find out more about the requirements of the NRMP and how to apply for the Match click here.
+These letters must be from practicing U.S. physicians to be considered.
+Clinical experiences allow IMGs to work closely with a U.S. physician, and, upon completion of the experience, they are eligible to request a merit-based LoR.
+In the process of seeking this document, IMGs may also find a mentor who can provide advice and support in the years that come.
+To find out more about the requirements of the NRMP and how to apply for the Match, click here.

 Hoping to become a physician in the U.S.?

 A clinical experience can help you on this journey!